The Apple Watch Series 8 is still on sale at Amazon

-Hands down, our readers' favorite Amazon Prime Day deal was on the Apple Watch Series 8.
-It's a beaut, to say the least.

-If you missed your chance to pick up this 4.7-star-rated smartwatch during Prime Day, you're about to get a second chance: Amazon has marked the Apple Watch 8 (41mm) down to $329, while the larger Apple Watch 8 (45mm) is now $359.
+When it comes to smart watches, the Apple Watch Series 8 is a favorite of our readers.
+If you've been thinking about buying this 4.7-star-rated fitness tracker, now is the time to head to Amazon -- the retailer has marked the Apple Watch 8 (41mm) down to $329, while the larger Apple Watch 8 (45mm) is now $359.
 That's a savings of $70, no matter which size Apple Watch you choose.

-Tap the button below to head directly to the deal, or read on to learn why CBS Sports Essentials readers love the Apple Watch (and why you will too).
+Tap the button below to head directly to the deal, or read on to learn why we love the Apple Watch (and why you will too).

 Apple Watch Series 8, $329 and up$329 and up at Amazon